leibniz-psychology/psychtopics/README.md

 ## Running the app locally

-1. Download the files using the green Code-Button
+1. Download the files using the green "Code" button
 2. Unzip
 3. Start RStudio by opening `psychtopics.Rproj`
 4. Open the `app.R` script file